 I just wish my wife cared, if not for me, at least for our kids and what we’re teaching them about marriage.

-For the guys asking this question, I have some resources that can help you.
+For the frustrated guys asking this question, I have some resources that can help you.

-If your wife is open to talking about it, consider getting my book 31 Days to Great Sex.
+1. If your wife is open to talking about it, consider getting my book 31 Days to Great Sex.
 It’s not 31 days of sex tricks–though there are challenges in there that help you become a little more adventurous in the bedroom.
 The first week focuses on how you think about sex, and getting rid of negative thoughts and baggage.
 It focuses on how to laugh and talk again, so that you’re less stressed and tense around each other.
 It focuses on how to build more intimacy in general.
-So it’s a complete look at every aspect of intimacy that goes into a great sex life, and she may appreciate that approach.
-Check it out here!
+So it’s a complete look at every aspect of intimacy that goes into a great sex life–including affection–and she may appreciate that approach.

-If your wife just has a negative view of sex in general, I’ve also written a book called The Good Girl’s Guide to Great Sex, which helps women think differently about sex and see the benefits that it has–and get excited about it!
-You can read more about that here.
+3. If your wife has a negative view of sex in general, I’ve also written a book called The Good Girl’s Guide to Great Sex, which helps women think differently about sex and see the benefits that it has–and get excited about it!
+It’s a low-pressure book, written by someone who sounds like a “funny big sister” (as World Magazine said).
+So it won’t come across as harsh.

 So those are my thoughts!
 Now, readers, please add your own in the comments!